Alok/arXivScrape/README.md

 ## How to Use
 Move the script to somewhere on your `$PATH` (run `echo $PATH` if you don't know where that is) and run

+`chmod +x exec-scrape.sh`
 `exec-scrape.sh file1 file2`

 OR keep track of what folder you downloaded this script into and run this *in the folder containing it*:

+`chmod +x ./exec-scrape.sh`
 `./exec-scrape.sh file1 file2`

+NOTE: `chmod +x ..` only has to be run once.
+It gives the file executable permission.
+Also note that if you run the script on the same URL, it will not add duplicates to your calibre library.

 ## Dependencies